 In this formulation we aim at carbon mass conservation across chemistry and aerosol formation.
 The standard gas-phase reaction rates are used for these individual reactions of isoprene and terpenes with OH and O3.
 Here we neglect night-time aerosol precursor formation from reaction with NO3, considering that this is a minor channel compared to the other parameterizations (Tsigaridis and Kanakidou, 2003), and considering the high level of simplification already adopted by assuming only a single precursor gas (SOG1).
-Mass yields (α_1 , α_2 , ε_1 , and ε_2) are as specified in Table 2.4.
+Mass yields (α_1 , α_2 , ε_1 , and ε_2) have been updated in cycle 49R1 and are as specified in Table 2.4.